bufbuild-ru/docs/docs/protovalidate/cel/index.md

     4. Transforming those results into the `Violation` and `Violations` messages defined by Protovalidate.
 5. Handles the idiomatic response from the Validator: Go uses an `error`, Java uses a `ValidationResult` class, etc.

-::: tip It's easier than it sounds.If that sounds like a lot, and you're just interested in using Protovalidate in RPC APIs, don't fret.Buf provides quickstarts with either open-source or example interceptors that do all of this for you.
+::: tip It's easier than it sounds.
+If that sounds like a lot, and you're just interested in using Protovalidate in RPC APIs, don't fret.Buf provides quickstarts with either open-source or example interceptors that do all of this for you.
 They're available for [Connect and Go](../quickstart/connect-go/), [gRPC and Go](../quickstart/grpc-go/), [gRPC and Java](../quickstart/grpc-java/), and [gRPC and Python](../quickstart/grpc-python/).
 :::

 ### What CEL unlocks